gyurisc/gyurisc.github.io/source/_posts/2016-08-26-getting-started-with-handsontable.markdown

 </html>
 ```

 Nothing too complicated here.
-There is a only standard html page.
+This is only a standard html page.
 The table will be rendered in the first called table __div__ after the body.

 ``` html handsontable div
 	 <div id="table"></div>
 ```

-In the header part, the css for handsontable is referenced and in the bottom part of the body we referenced the script file needed for our table.
+In the header part, the css for handsontable is referenced and in the bottom part of the body, we referenced the script file needed for our table.
 I choose to include these files in the assets folder in the zip file, but it is possible to reference these files directly from handsontable.com as well by replacing the links like this:

 For CSS use: